 Thankfully the Vernon have been great.
 I was worrying that the application was left too late, but within two weeks we had the answer we hoped for.
 The Art Gallery have stepped in to organise the printing so we’re now free to concentrate on the next part… DEADLINES.

-The staff at the Stockport War Memorial Art Gallery are incredible.
+The staff at the Stockport War Memorial Art Gallery are fantastic.
 It’s high praise but they deserve it as they’ve provided so much great advice and often pointed me in the right direction (or kicked me up the rump) when needed.
 At a recent meeting, they set deadlines for us to submit content by.

 This was necessary because as I’ve said (often and loudly) this is our first exhibition and we lack experience, especially with knowing how long things take to do.
 It’s also a little scary as it really hit home that we’re almost at the finish line.